Orange Collective

 Pull request-style review for docs.
 The reviewer approves, edits, or rejects.
 Promptless learns the team's voice, the conventions of each section, and the boundaries of each customer-facing surface.

-The integration surface is the moat.
+The integration surface is the part competitors don't have time to rebuild.

 No prompt engineering.
 No new tool to adopt.
 Promptless is positioned as an AI teammate, not a docs co-pilot.
 The team's existing workflow stays intact; the new collaborator shows up in the existing review surface.
 This is the Grammarly-next-to-Word pattern: the platform doesn't change, the floor of the output rises.[4]